NGINX App Protect DoS Live Activity Monitoring

 TLS Fingerprint [on|off] As defined by the tls_fingerprint object in the JSON policy file from the app_protect_dos_policy_file directive

-The graph is a stacked graph which consists of two metrics - Passthrough Requests and Mitigations, both are per second.
+The displayed graph is a stacked composition, encompassing two specific metrics: Passthrough Requests and Mitigations, with both metrics measured on a per-second basis.

-• Passthrough Requests shows the number of requests that passed to the backend server.
+• Passthrough Requests represents the count of requests successfully forwarded to the backend server.

-The combination of the two metrics, at any second, is the total number of incoming requests.
+The sum of these two metrics at any given moment provides the aggregate count of incoming requests.

 Configuring Dashboard Options